-'Wonderful' Grenfell family remembered
+'We will never play again'

-Grenfell Tower inquiry: 'Wonderful' El-Wahabi family remembered
+Grenfell Tower inquiry: Girl's tribute to cousin Mehdi El-Wahabi

-A "wonderful" family of five who died in Grenfell Tower as they waited to be rescued from their home have been remembered at the fire inquiry.

-Hamed El-Wahabi broke down as he told how his brother, Abdulaziz, 52, had left a mark on friends and colleagues.

-Nine-year-old Sara's tribute to Mehdi ended with a poem by a school friend.
+A nine-year-old girl has paid tribute to her young cousin who died in Grenfell Tower fire alongside four members of his family.

+Sara Chebiouni recalled playing with Mehdi El-Wahabi and read a poem written by one of his school friends at the inquiry into the blaze.

+Sara recalled her time with the young daughters of the Gomes family, his neighbours on the 21st-floor, who managed to escape the fire but whose baby Logan was stillborn shortly after.

+She said: "I am looking forward to continuing playing with baby Logan's sisters again, but it is difficult knowing that Mehdi will never be able to play with us ever again."

-Abdulaziz, a porter at University College London Hospital was a "popular colleague known for being kind to his patients", his brother said.
+Born in Morocco, Abdulaziz was a porter at University College London Hospital and a "popular colleague known for being kind to his patients", said his brother Hamed, who also lived in Grenfell Tower.

-Born in Morocco, he had moved to the UK as a child, and lived on the 21st-floor of Grenfell Tower, where 72 people died as a result of the fire on 14 June last year.

-Abdulaziz's family told reporters after the fire that Faouzia had said on the phone that emergency services had advised them to stay inside their flat and wait for rescuers.

-Hamed, who also lived in Grenfell Tower, said: "After our father passed away, Aziz became the heart of our family, he took on a father figure; the supporter, the protector and the carer."
+He said: "After our father passed away, Aziz became the heart of our family, he took on a father figure; the supporter, the protector and the carer."

-He said it was still hard to accept "the heartbreaking news of what had happened".

 Faouzia El-Wahabi was remembered by her sister-in-law Hanan as a wonderful baker who had a talent for sewing.